rutherford-nj/www.rutherfordboronj.com/departments/police/_posts/2022-09-21-coffee-with-a-cop.md

 What: Coffee with a Cop

-Where: Lincoln Park / Hutzel Memorial Band Shell
+Where: Lincoln Park / Hutzel Memorial Band Shell - *In case of rain, Coffee With a Cop will be held in the Rutherford Health Department lobby located at 184 Park Ave.

 When: Wednesday, October 5, 2022 / 8-10AM